theely/Open-GoPro-Mount/README.md

 ## How to contribute?

 The Open-GoPro-Mount is made of 4 components:
-* GoPro Holder
+* Camera Holder
 * Quad Frame Mount
 * Lens protection
-* GoPro Screen protection
+* Screen protection

 ### Prorting the Open-GoPro-Mount to a new Quad Frame